-Don’t expect a single approach to work for every employee.
+Don’t expect a single internal communication to work for every employee.
 Use a range of techniques in your internal communications strategy to allow for individual needs.

 To get the most out of your internal communication strategy, you need to define your goals.